 Field-hunting tip

-Look in oxidized copper ore deposits country — that is the host setting where joanneumite typically forms.
+Look in oxidized copper ore deposits country, the host setting where joanneumite typically forms.
 If you start seeing azurite, malachite, atacamite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.